mcandre/swiper/README.md

 Expect API/ABI breakages as we continue to tune the project.
 Recommended to pin dependency at VCS commit ID.

+Performance metrics are questionable on Raspberry Pi; ns/op appears to be weirdly too stable.
+Perhaps a rebase onto Debian Bullseye could refine the metrics.

 # DOCUMENTATION

 https://mcandre.github.io/swiper/